aws/aws-cdk/packages/aws-cdk-lib/aws-cognito/README.md

 });
 ```

-Also you can set the default redirct URI by setting `defaultRedirectUri` propety.
+To set a default redirect URI, use the `defaultRedirectUri` property.
-Its value must be in the `callbackUrls`.
+Its value must be present in the `callbackUrls` list.

 ```ts
 const pool = new cognito.UserPool(this, 'Pool');